What is Horticultural Therapy?

 The program’s physical structures include therapeutic gardens, greenhouses and indoor fluorescent light units.
 There are planters of varying heights, fragrant plants, paved surfaces, water features and meditation space located in the gardens.
 The climate-controlled greenhouses are designed for walker and wheelchair mobility, and sitting and standing height benches help facilitate gardening to accommodate patients at various functional levels.
 Surrounding the greenhouses are therapeutic gardens with heirloom plants that stimulate the senses and help recall past memories.
 Visitors and family members are also encouraged to visit the greenhouse and gardens for a relaxing change of scenery and relief from stress.

 In the group rooms and rehabilitation therapy gym, portable fluorescent light carts are used for indoor gardening which enable residents and patients to nurture their new cuttings and seedlings regardless of the weather outside.
 Upon discharge, patients take home their seedlings, cuttings and transplants in order to continue the leisure interest that began or was reintroduced during rehabilitation at A.G.
 Rhodes.

 Co-treatment between horticultural therapy and other therapies including physical, occupational and speech, occurs on a weekly basis.
 During treatment, patient needs are assessed and goals are established.
 Horticultural therapy may assist by increasing activity level, reintegration into a past interest, or by decreasing stress and anxiety.

 Seeds for Seniors

 The Seeds for Seniors program within our Horticultural Therapy Department promotes gardening as a frequent and accessible part of our residents’ day-to-day activities.
-Donate today to the Seeds for Seniors program.
-Your gift supports the Horticultural Therapy Department and help cover the costs of materials such as seeds, soil, pots and other gardening items.
+Learn more about Seeds for Seniors and how you can support the program.
+Contributions support the Horticultural Therapy Department and help cover the costs of materials such as seeds, soil, pots and other gardening items.